Back to Blog

 • Solana C2 wallet: 6YGcuyFRJKZtcaYCCFba9fScNUvPkGXodXE1mJiSzqDJ

-• Payload server: http://45.32.150.251 (Vultr, AS20473)
+• Payload server:http://45.32.150.251 (Vultr, AS20473)

-• HTTP response headers for AES key delivery: secretkey (AES-256 decryption key), ivbase64 (AES IV, base64-encoded)
+• HTTP response headers for AES key delivery:secretkey (AES-256 decryption key), ivbase64 (AES IV, base64-encoded)

-• Filesystem artifact: ~/init.json — persistence/rate-limit lock (written on first execution)
+• Filesystem artifact:~/init.json — persistence/rate-limit lock (written on first execution)

-• npm anomaly fingerprint: preinstall script node install.js, build environment Node 22.22.0 / npm 10.9.4, ~19 KB size increase
+• npm anomaly fingerprint: postinstall script node init.js / node ./child.js, build environment Node 22.22.0 / npm 10.9.4, maintainer email changed to Proton Mail address not matching original author

 What You Should Do